-The BPZ must be established and maintained to the following standards:
+The BPZ must be established by the developer and maintained by future land owners to the following standards:

-- Width: 20 m minimum to the west of all dwellings and can including Moort Rise Road Reserve as indicated in Appendix H - Width: 20m minimum between lots (i.e. to the north and south) and on the east side of dwellings or to the lot boundary - Fuel load: reduced to and maintained at 2 tonnes per hectare - All tree crowns are a minimum of 10 m apart - All trees to have lower branches pruned to a height of 2 m - All tall shrubs or trees are not to be located within 2 m of a building (including windows) - No tree crowns or foliage is to be within 2 m of any building, this includes existing trees and shrubs and new plantings - All fences and sheds are constructed with non-combustible materials (i.e. colorbond, brick or limestone) - All shrubs to contain no dead material within the plant - No tall shrubs are to be in clumps within 3 m of the building - No trees are to contain dead material in the crown or on the bole.
+- Width: 20 m minimum to the west and east of all dwellings and including Moort Rise reserve as indicated in Appendix H - Fuel load: reduced to and maintained at 2 tonnes per hectare - · All tree crowns are a minimum of 10 m apart - All trees to have lower branches pruned to a height of 2 m - All tall shrubs or trees are not to be located within 2 m of a building (including windows) - No tree crowns or foliage is to be within 2 m of any building, this includes existing trees and shrubs and new plantings - All fences and sheds are constructed with non-combustible materials (i.e. colorbond, brick or limestone) - All shrubs to contain no dead material within the plant - No tall shrubs are to be in clumps within 3 m of the building - · No trees are to contain dead material in the crown or on the bole.

 By achieving these standards, it will be possible to construct dwellings to an appropriate standard (i.e. BAL-29 or less) under the Australian Standard (AS 3959-2009) Construction of buildings in bushfire-prone areas.
 A Hazard Separation Zone is not able to be included in the design due to the small lot sizes.
-The removal of this design feature is offset by an increase in construction standards and compliance with AS 3959.
+The removal of this design feature is offset by an increase in construction standards and compliance with AS 3959 and BAL-29 is not exceeded.

-6.4.1 Building Siting and Predicted Bushfire Attack Levels
+5.4.1 Building Siting and Predicted Bushfire Attack Levels